DFFlanders/cloud-app-labs/README.md

 ## Contribute your own app lab!

 If you have an idea for a fun app lab which we can add to this repository, please don't hesitate to branch/pull.
-Other ideas, have a chat with community wrangler Flanders (via IRC/Twitter @DFFLanders).
+Other ideas, have a chat with fellow app-dev via the slack channel.

 # Cloud App Lab no.1